10 Most Mysterious Islands In The World

 Diego Garcia

 Diego Garcia – By U.S. Air Force photo/Senior Master Sgt.
-John Rohrer [Public domain], via Wikimedia Commons
+John Rohrer.
+[Public domain].
+Wikimedia Commons

 This stunning tropical island has long been the subject of rumour and suspicion.
 Originally home to the Chagossians, they were re-located by force in 1968 so the USA could build an air-force base on the island.
 Covered in thick jungle and with awesome beaches, it is found in a very strategic military spot.
 Situated between East Africa, the Middle East and South-East Asia, it allows the US to strike from the air in many important locations in the world.

 The other rumoured use for this island is as a top-secret US prison camp but this has always been heavily denied by the US government.
-What is known is that this island needs top level security to get on so isn’t one for your average tourist.
+It is certain that this island needs top level security to get on so isn’t one for your average tourist.

 03 – Floating Eye Island